locked-fg/JFeatureLib/README.md

 JFeatureLib
 ===========

-Free Java library for image features and point/region detectors used in ComputerVision
+A free library that provides implementations for several kinds of image features and also several point/region detectors used mainly in the research field of ComputerVision.

+This Github repo is a mirror of https://jfeaturelib.googlecode.com